List of Bergen, New Netherland placename etymologies: Ramapo

 underneath the rock, spellings: Ramapough, Ramopock.

 Raritan

 The people, river, bay, and towns take their name from a derivation of Naraticong meaning river beyond the island (which, considering location, could be Staten Island).
-Some would believe that is comes from Roaton or Raritanghe, a tribe which had come from across the Hudson River and displaced the existing population of Sanhicans.
+Some would believe that it comes from Roaton or Raritanghe, a tribe which had come from across the Hudson River and displaced the existing population of Sanhicans.

 Alternatively, Raritan is a Dutch pronunciation of wawitan or rarachons meaning forked river or stream overflows.

 Sand Hoek

 Sometimes called Sand Punt the peninsula around which most settlers to Fort Amsterdam, Fort Orange, Staten Eylandt, and Lange Eylandt, and Bergen sailed before entering The Narrows.

 Schraalenburgh

 Built on a barren ridge, literally Barren Hills.
 Two churches still bear the name: South Schraalenburgh Church and Schraalenburgh North Church.

 Secaucus

 Sukit meaning black and achgook meaning snake, hence black snakes.